How They Work

 The maximum speed that is fine without any mudguard is a little slower due to the lower head position.
 At 10mph (16kmph):

-To close that gap completely, you'll need a Wig: a gravel/road-specific shorty.
-A CombOver and Wig together keep your face clean well past 50mph (80kmph), effectively any speed you'll ever ride:
+To close that gap completely, you'll need a Toupee Gravel (also red): a shorty designed for rigid gravel forks.
+A CombOver and Toupee Gravel together keep your face clean well past 50mph (80kmph), effectively any speed you'll ever ride:

 A bump in the road

 Another test we can do with our model, is to imagine the front wheel going over a bump.
 This gives it (and any mud it releases) an instantaneous upward shove.
-We need to make some assumptions about the elasticity of the wheel and tyre, but a reasonable back of the envelope calculation suggests a wheel hitting a 6" high rock would have a vertical shove of ~0.4x bike speed and an 8" rock gives a ~0.6x shove.
+We need to make some assumptions about the elasticity of the wheel and tyre, but a reasonable back of the envelope calculation suggests a wheel hitting an 8" high rock would get a vertical shove of ~0.6x bike speed.

 Here we can see the mud cloud riding at 20mph (32kmph) on a smooth trail: